-The House of Commons and its Members enjoy certain constitutional rights and immunities which are collectively referred to as parliamentary privilege (or simply "privilege").
+The House of Commons and its Members enjoy certain constitutional rights and immunities that are collectively referred to as parliamentary privilege (or simply “privilege”).

 Rights that are protected by privilege are those that are necessary in order to allow Members of the House of Commons to perform their parliamentary functions.
 These rights are enjoyed both by individual Members of Parliament—because the House cannot perform its functions without its Members—and by the House, as a whole, for the protection of its Members as well as its own authority and dignity.

 The rights and immunities related to Members individually may be grouped under the following headings:

 - exemption from being subpoenaed to attend court.

 The two most important collective privileges or powers of the House of Commons are its disciplinary powers and its exclusive right to regulate its own internal affairs.